Jowita Bydlowska

 I think of how we’d joke about the insanity of it all because if we didn’t joke about it we’d all hide in a fatty closet and eat donuts till we exploded.

 I think of a former co-worker who was gorgeous (but?) overweight and who would spend ten hours a day on her computer making very slim women look even slimmer with Photoshop.
 And of the other former co-workers who happily traded their brains for the treadmill.
+Incorporating protein powder into daily routines reflects the dedication some have towards optimizing their fitness and nutrition.

 I think about myself in the shrink’s office not really wondering at all why the hell my eating disorder suddenly flared up.